 - For topping, combine sugar and flour in a saucepan.
 Gradually whisk in juices.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
 Removed from the heat.
 Stir a small amount into egg; return all to the pan, stirring constantly.
 Cook and stir until a thermometer reads 160° and mixture is thickened.
 Remove from the heat; stir in butter.
 Cool to room temperature.

-- In a small bowl, beat cream on high speed until stiff peaks form.
+- In a mixing bowl, beat cream on high speed until stiff peaks form.
 Gently fold into custard.
 Spread over gelatin; sprinkle with cheese.
 Refrigerate 1 hour or until chilled.
 Yield: 12-16 servings.

 Originally published as Fruited Gelatin Salad in Country Extra March 2005, p51